anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-14-inspec-basics-7.markdown

 I did have a few minor issues with this process that I'm sure they'll fix soon, but it's something that you can be aware of so it doesn't slow you down.

 First of all, I had a really minor error; I was missing an `end` and didn't notice.
 So when I tried to upload my compressed profile, it didn't do anything - not even give me an error message that I could understand.
-It took me creating an [embarassingly simple issue on github](https://github.com/chef/inspec/issues/789) to learn of my typo.
+It took me creating an [embarrassingly simple issue on github](https://github.com/chef/inspec/issues/789) to learn of my typo.

 The other thing that was kind of a bummer is that I couldn't run it locally first before uploading it.
-So that embarassingly tiny error went unnoticed and caused me a bit of a headache.
+So that embarrassingly tiny error went unnoticed and caused me a bit of a headache.

 All in all, errors aside, the process was pretty simple, and it taught me a new concept since I didn't even know what inheritance was before I learned this process.